libbyshoop/runestone/source/PythonTurtle/helloturtle.rst

    In the following code, how many lines does this code print?
    <pre>
    for number in [5, 4, 3, 2, 1, 0]:
        print("I have", number, "cookies.
-Iím going to eat one.")
+I am going to eat one.")
    </pre>

 .. mchoicemf:: test_question3_4_2